No Tags Found!

 3. Maintaining the HR authority (good that you reminded me of this).

-4. Essentially it depends on how YOU carry on this task whether you get branded as a 'spy' OR a 'feedback channel' between the 2 levels.
+4. Essentially, it depends on how YOU carry on this task whether you get branded as a 'spy' OR a 'feedback channel' between the two levels.

 I am in the middle of conducting employee skip-level meetings and hence have been facing these issues.
 (Apparently, the previous HR resigned because she got sandwiched and faced the wrath of both the employees and the boss).
-This shows that I need to be careful here and handle the meetings tactfully, making the most sensitive questions sound casual (thus get honest answers to them) and also let the boss know (that he's the boss, ultimately :-/ ).
+This shows that I need to be careful here and handle the meetings tactfully, making the most sensitive questions sound casual (thus getting honest answers to them) and also let the boss know (that he's the boss, ultimately ).

 From India, Mumbai